openwisp/OpenWISP-Firmware/Home.md

 For D-Link devices flashing (e.g.: DIR-825) see [[FlashingDlink]] For D-Link devices flashing (e.g.: DIR-825) see [[FlashingAlixAndWrap]]

-## How to configure an access point running the openWISP firmware

-Please refer to the [[ConfigurationInstructions]] page.

 ## How to configure a VPN setup server

 ### setup openVPN server